 - Start understanding and testing the potential of AI for IT support as soon as possible – AI is already helping with business-to-consumer (B2C) customer support; with a logical, and potentially lucrative, extension of this being AI’s use by internal IT service desks (as has already happened with self-service adoption).
 So, it’s already time to pave the way for AI in IT support – from testing out possible use cases to dealing with the required people change and “The Three Elephants in the “AI for IT support” Living Room.”

-Meeting the growing demands of employees and customers:
+ITSM tips for meeting the growing demands of employees and customers:

 - Recognize that “consumerization” is affecting all corporate service providers – that the rising expectations of employees based on their personal-life experiences of services, support, and customer service are being brought into the workplace.
 If you would like to read more on this, then please try “6 Ways Consumerization Is Affecting the Service Desk” as a good starting point.